BABYMETAL & Spiritbox – My Queen. Lyrics Meaning: Finding Freedom in the Flames

 Kasuka ni nokoru kako no eiga ni

-There is no clinging
+There is no need to cling

 Kakageta tenohira ni himetaru kokoro ni